Hello, this is

 Federated Learning.
 Work includes ACE [Usenix’24] (contribution evaluation attack) and Brave [AsiaCCS’24].

 Distributed Consensus.
-Work includes Voting Validity [IPDPS’23], Wireless Distributed Consensus, and Distributed Consensus Network.
+Work includes Voting Validity [IPDPS’23], Wireless Distributed Consensus [TVT], and Distributed Consensus Network.

 Zhangchen Xu, Yang Liu, Yueqin Yin, Mingyuan Zhou, Radha Poovendran